-STREAM: Star Trek: Discovery Sundays At 8:30 PM ET / 5:30 PM PT On CBS All Access
+STREAM: Full Episodes Of Star Trek: Discovery On CBS All Access

 The brand-new series is a perfect jumping-on point for newcomers, and diehard Star Trek fans will also find a ton to look forward to in Star Trek: Discovery, including through lines to other Trek series, plenty of Easter eggs, returning characters, guest appearances, and more.

 Before the series premiere, find out what longtime followers of the franchise will love about the next chapter in the Star Trek universe...

 Set 10 years before Captain Kirk's five-year mission, Star Trek: Discovery has much to explore—and even more to challenge seasoned viewers.